opnfv/functest-xtesting/doc/xtesting/xtesting.md

 ### then run ONAP HealthCheck

-- All tests are run by a specialized docker container(**<100 MB**) instead of the classical ONAP testing virtual machine (**> 1GB**).
+- All tests are run by a specialized Docker container(**<100 MB**) instead of the classical ONAP testing virtual machine (**> 1GB**).
 - the container mainly inherits from opnfv/xtesting and is completed by:
-  - python dependencies
+  - Python dependencies
-  - all ONAP robotframework files retrieved from the original repositories
+  - all ONAP Robot Framework files retrieved from the original repositories
   - testcases.yaml describing the testcases

 [Orange-OpenSource/xtesting-onap-robot](https://github.com/Orange-OpenSource/xtesting-onap-robot/)